 To receive a benefit, the member must notify TRS in writing of his or her intent to file a claim for occupational disability benefits and request a Disability Claim Packet.
 TRS will require verification that the disability was duty-related from the member, the employer, and two state-licensed physicians.
 Each physician's report must be based on an examination that occurred within 90 days of the member's last day of teaching.
 The disability must have occurred within 90 days of the last day of teaching.
-In addition, TRS must receive a copy of the adjudication by the Illinois Industrial Commission or the award by the insurance carrier with which the employer has a workers' compensation policy with a finding that the disability was employment-related.
+In addition, TRS must receive a copy of the final settlement from the Illinois Workers Compensation Commission or the award by the insurance carrier with which the employer has a workers' compensation policy with a finding that the disability was employment-related.